f5devcentral/xcmcndemoguide/README.rst

 The contents of the guide is divided into modules, which can be used separately or together in order to explore a particular Multi-Cloud Networking use-case.
 Each module contains a set of `Terraform scripts <./terraform>`_ for different public clouds.
 These modules are intended to simplify deployment of sample app services in three different clouds: Cloud A, Cloud B, and Cloud C in order to work through different MCN use-cases.

-Note: The lab for F5 TechXchange uses the F5 UDF environment and only has permissions into AWS public cloud.
+Note: The lab for F5 TechXchange uses the F5 UDF environment, and for simplicity only leverages the AWS public cloud.
 As a result, all resources deployed for F5 TechXchange 2023 will be deployed to AWS.
-(Outside of TechXchange, we recommend to try this lab across two different public cloud providers for the most representative MCN experience.)
+After TechXchange, we recommend trying this lab across two different public cloud providers for the most representative MCN experience.

 * Cloud A: AWS